Click on one of our Board Member’s name below, to expand their profile.

 Recruited by the German Australian Chamber of Industry Commerce in Sydney, Tea came to Australia in 1997 and founded MMLM (today known as 2M Language Services) in 1999.
 In 2000 Tea established an Indigenous Language Interpreting Service, the “Kimberley Interpreting Service (KIS)” in WA that provides NAATI accredited interpreters in indigenous languages, and was instrumental in promoting the rights of Aboriginal people to the services of interpreters.

 Today Tea operates out of the 2M Head Office in Brisbane and the 2M Europe office in Paris.
-She is the former Chairperson of the Australian Institute for Translators & Interpreters (AUSIT) QLD, former AUSIT National Vice President and sits currently on the NAATI RAC (NAATI Regional Advisory Council).
+She is the former Chairperson of the Australian Institute for Translators & Interpreters (AUSIT) QLD, former AUSIT National Vice President and sits currently on the NAATI RAC (NAATI Regional Advisory Council) as well as the NAATI TRAC Technical Reference Advisory Committee.
+This Committee advises the NAATI Board and Government on Language Policy issues, industry developments and the new NAATI Certification Transition.
+Tea is also Board Director of GALA, The Globalisation and Localisation Association of which AALC is a partner organisation.
+Further Board appointments include ABIE France (Australian Business in France) and the QLD Chapter of the German Australian Chamber of Industry and Commerce.

-To stay abreast of latest language technology developments, Tea also attends regularly international industry conferences including GALA, Localization World, Tekom/TCWorld and ELIA ND conferences.
+To stay abreast of latest language technology developments, Tea attends regularly international industry conferences including GALA, Localization World, Tekom/TCWorld, NTIF, EUATC and ELIA ND conferences.

-Tea is a regular guest speaker at industry conference & export events and serves on several other boards including ABIE France (Australian Business in Europe) and The Rosetta Foundation.
+Tea is a regular guest speaker at FECCA and other industry conferences as well as export & international trade events and serves on several other boards including ABIE France (Australian Business in Europe), The Rosetta Foundation and the QLD Chapter of the German Australian Chamber of Industry and Commerce.

 A background in marketing and advertising and an involvement within a family run translation business in the early 1990s fostered Hagen Issell’s passion for multilingual marketing and technical communications.